Optimal subgraph structures in scale-free configuration models: Induced subgraphs

-We can show similarly to~\eqref{eq:intxlarge} and~\eqref{eq:intxsmall} that this integral is finite when all $x$ values are larger than one, or when all are smaller than one.
-We now show that the contribution where the integral runs from 1 to $\infty$ for vertices in some nonempty set $S$, and from 0 to 1 for vertices in $\bar{S}=V\setminus{S}$.
-W.l.o.g., assume $S=\{1,\cdots,t\}$ for some $t\geq 1$.
-We use the bound $\me^{-x_ux_v}\leq 1$ when $u$ and $v$ are not both in $S$.
-This bounds~\eqref{eq:intind} as
+We can show similarly to~\eqref{eq:intxlarge} and~\eqref{eq:intxsmall} that the integral is finite when all integrands are larger than one, or when all are smaller than one.
+We compute the contribution to~\eqref{eq:S3intind2} where the integrand runs from 1 to $\infty$ for vertices in some nonempty set $U$, and from 0 to 1 for vertices in $\bar{U}=S_3^*\setminus{U}$.
+W.l.o.g., assume that $U={[t]}$ for some $1\leq t< s$.
+Define, for $i\in \bar{U}$,

-First, we consider the case where the vertices of $S$ induce a complete graph in $H$.
-Then~\eqref{eq:intSind} results in

-which is the exact same integral as in~\eqref{eq:intS}.
-Then we can use the same proof as in the previous lemma to show that this integral is finite.
-This method works because $S$ induces a complete graph on $H$.
-Indeed, the sets that are constructed in the proof corresponding to $S_2$ in~\eqref{eq:maxeqind} are all subsets of $S$, and therefore satisfy the constraint~\eqref{eq:constraint}.
-Then, the sets $S_2$ constructed in the proof also satisfy~\eqref{eq:maxcor}.